Nodal superconducting gap structure and topological surface states of UTe$_2$: Methodology

 The allowed form of the hybridization term can be deduced from the representations of the $\mathrm{D}_{2h}$ mirror symmetries given in Tab. \ref{tab:symreps}.
 Under $\mathcal M_z$ symmetry, the hybridization terms transform as

 from which we read off that Eq.~(\ref{eq_hyb}) is the only constant-in-momentum hybridization term that respects $\mathcal M_z$.
-Similarly, this term remains invariant under $\mathcal M_y$ symmetry, under which the hybridization transforms as $H_{\mathrm{Te-U}} \mapsto H_{\mathrm{Te-U}}\rho_1$.
+Similarly, this term remains invariant under $\mathcal M_y$ symmetry, under which the hybridization transforms as $H_{\mathrm{U-Te}} \mapsto H_{\mathrm{U-Te}}\rho_1$.

 The parameters used for the normal state tight-binding band structure are displayed in Tab.~\ref{tab:ute2parameters}.
-The minor changes of the parameters compared to Ref.~\cite{Theuss_2024} are motivated by recent low-energy tunneling measurements~\cite{SeamusQPI}, and different from Ref.~\cite{Theuss_2024} we write the hybridization term in sublattice space.
+The minor changes of the parameters compared to Ref.~\onlinecite{Theuss_2024} are motivated by recent low-energy tunneling measurements~\cite{SeamusQPI}.
+Distinct from Ref.~\onlinecite{Theuss_2024} we write the hybridization term in sublattice space.
 The main effect of these modified parameters is to produce slightly more dispersive Fermi surface sheets with dominant U content along $k_z$.

 We stress that the normal state low-energy electronic structure of UTe$_2$ remains controversial at present~\cite{Broyles2023,Eaton2024,AokiQO2022,Eo2022}.
 In particular, the role of Kondo correlations and their associated temperature-dependent effects on the Fermi surface are topics of intense research~\cite{Aoki2019,Xu2019,Shick2019,IshizukaPRB2021,Choi2024,LiuDMFT}.
 There are also experimental signatures from photoemission of spectral weight around the Z point in the Brillouin zone (BZ)~\cite{Fujimori2019,Miao2020}.
 The theoretical framework of the present work does not include normal state effects beyond the tight-binding model presented above.
 A Fermi surface consisting of cylindrical 2D sheets is consistent with several first-principles calculations able to include strong electronic correlations~\cite{Aoki2019,Xu2019,Henrik}.
 In the following, under the assumption that the electronic band structure presented in Figs.~\ref{fig:bandstructure} and \ref{fig:3dfs} faithfully represents the topology of the Fermi surface in UTe$_2$, we deduce the consequences for the superconducting gap structure and surface states on the experimentally relevant (0-11) cleave plane.